-- [e] A principal may recommend to a teacher that he/she should consider applying for a transfer as long as it is not for a performance issue. - [f] Nothing in this section shall preclude two non-provisional educators from exchanging positions provided that the principals at both schools give approval.
-In such cases, an announcement will not be required in that no opening exists. - 5.5.3.
-Involuntary Transfers - [a] The District administration reserves the right to transfer to another school, educators who do not possess certifications or endorsements appropriate to the subject areas they are teaching. - [b] An ESL endorsement shall not be a factor in identifying educators for involuntary transfer.
-However, ESL endorsed educators may be identified for involuntary transfer when they are the teacher in the grade level or subject area where the position is being eliminated, with the least overall seniority in the District. - [c] Exclusive of the provisions in paragraphs [a] and [b] above, when an involuntary transfer is necessary to meet staffing requirements including but not limited to decreased enrollment, changes in the District staffing formula- and the inclusion of programs at the school requiring educators with unique skills, the following criteria shall be applied in sequential order to determine which teacher is to be transferred. - (i) The teacher in the grade level or subject area where the position is being eliminated who has the least overall seniority in the District will be identified as the one for transfer.
+- [a] The District administration reserves the right to transfer to another school, educators who do not possess certifications or endorsements appropriate to the subject areas they are teaching. - [b] An ESL endorsement shall not be a factor in Identifying educators for involuntary transfer.
+However, ESL endorsed educators may be identified for involuntary transfer when they are the teacher in the grade level or subject area where the position is being eliminated, with the least overall seniority in the District. - [c] Exclusive of the provisions in paragraphs [a] and [b] above, when an involuntary transfer is necessary to meet staffing requirements including but not limited to decreased enrollment, changes in the District staffing formulas and the inclusion of programs at the school requiring educators with unique skills, the following criteria shall be applied in sequential order to determine which teacher is to be transferred. - (i) The teacher in the grade level or primary subject area where the position is being eliminated who has the least overall licensed position seniority in the District will be identified as the one for transfer.

 However, when a school must eliminate a part-time teaching position, a part-time employee shall be identified as the involuntary transfer.
-At an elementary school, where licensure is not an issue, a part-time teacher identified for involuntary transfer may request to take the place of the one teacher at the school with the least seniority only if that teacher is working in an equivalent part-time status.
-Similarly, at an elementary school, a full-time teacher designated for involuntary transfer may request to take the place of the one teacher (who is part of the school's regular staffing allocation) with the least overall seniority in the District.
-If the principal approves these requests, the teachers who are replaced shall be designated for involuntary transfer. - Exclusive of the provisions of paragraph (i) above, teachers in job sharing assignments shall not be considered as individual part-time employees in determining their seniority and involuntary transfer status.
+At an elementary school, where licensure is not an issue, a part-time teacher identified for involuntary transfer may request to take the place of the one teacher at the school with the least seniority only if that teacher is working in an equivalent part- time status.
+Similarly, at an elementary school, a full-time teacher designated for involuntary transfer may request to take the place of the one teacher (who is part of the school's regular staffing allocation) with the least overall licensed position seniority in the District.
+If the principal approves these requests, the teachers who are replaced shall be designated for involuntary transfer.

+- (ii) Exclusive of the provisions of paragraph (i) above, teachers in job sharing assignments shall not be considered as individual part-time employees in determining their seniority and involuntary transfer status.
 Instead, in calculating the seniority of teachers in a job sharing assignment, the total number of previous full-time (and part-time) years worked by the partners shall be combined and averaged.
-In addition, for each year the team has worked as a job share, they will receive one year of combined seniority.
+In addition, for each year the team has worked as a job share, they will receive one year of combined seniority. - will receive one year of combined seniority.
 With the dissolution of the job share team, each teacher's seniority will be calculated individually at one-half year for each year of any job share.
-Portions of a year worked shall be pro-rated.
+Portions of a year worked shall be pro-rated. - (iii) When more than one teacher is identified for involuntary transfer at an elementary school in a given school year, the principal shall follow the steps outlined in (i) and (ii) above.
+If more than one teacher chooses to take the place of another educator with less District seniority, the principal shall meet with all those designated for involuntary transfer and identify to them an equal number of teachers at that school with the least overall seniority in the District.
+In consultation with the teachers designated for involuntary transfer, the principal shall determine which lower seniority teacher shall be replaced by each teacher identified for involuntary transfer.
+A teacher thus replacing another educator with less District seniority shall assume the same grade level assignment as the individual he/she is assigned to replace.
+The teachers who are